jsware/able-buttons/README.md

 bool led = false; // The state of the LED.

 void setup() {
-  pinMode(LED_BUILTIN, OUTPUT);
+  // put your setup code here, to run once: pinMode(LED_BUILTIN, OUTPUT);

   btn.begin();
 }

 void loop() {
-  btn.handle();
+  // put your main code here, to run repeatedly: btn.handle();

   if(btn.resetClicked()) { // Reset the click, indicating if it had been clicked.